Renz-Victa/Renz-Victa/README.md

 ## 🌱 What I'm Up To ...

-- Data Structures & Algorithms Roadmap and Frontend Developer Roadmap from roadmap.sh
+- Expanding knowledge in Data Structures & Algorithms Roadmap and Frontend Developer Roadmap from roadmap.sh
-- Foundations Course from The Odin Project
+- Venturing into the Foundations Course from The Odin Project
-- Frontend Development Libraries Certification from freeCodeCamp
+- Learning Frontend Development Libraries Certification from freeCodeCamp